USA Banner

 • "Arthur S. Flemming Award" granted by the George Washington University for outstanding accomplishments in the promotion of aviation safety in the U.S. and abroad through the exercise of inspiring leadership and professionalism.

-The International Office is the focal point for AIR international activities.
+The International Office is the focal point for the Aircraft Certification Service's international activities.
 This office provides liaison support to other FAA organizations, international agencies of the U.S. Government, the International Civil Aviation Organization (ICAO), and other civil aviation authorities (CAAs).

 Leadership